CCR Health Disparity Award

 Eligibility

 The lead PI for an LOI must be a CCR intramural Tenure-track PI, Tenured PI, Senior Clinician, or Senior Scientist in the Center for Cancer Research.
 Those in the Physician-Scientist Early Investigator (PEI) program can apply but must include a tenured PI as a co-PI.
 Applications with a CCR PI as lead and DCEG co-PIs will also be accepted.
 Both the CCR and DCEG co-PIs will be eligible to receive funds.
-Non-NCI investigators may serve as co-PIs or collaborators but cannot receive funds.
+Non-NCI researchers can collaborator on a project or be a co-PI, but these individuals cannot receive funds.
 Including co-PIs and/or collaborators with demonstrable interest or expertise in Cancer Health Disparities is encouraged.
 Costs for sample preparation and shipment can be covered through CCR funds.
 Please click here for more specifics on who may apply.

 Funding

 Funding to cover personnel and supply costs will be provided for 3 years.
-This includes up to $125,000 per year per CCR PI.
-DCEG co-PIs can receive up to $85,000 per year.
+This includes up to $125,000 per year per CCR PI (maximum of 3).
+DCEG co-PIs can receive up to $85,000 per year (maximum of 1).

 Review Process

 Review of proposals will occur in two stages.
-After initial review of Letters of Intent (LOI), shortlisted proposals (approximately 20% of LOIs) will be invited for full review.
+After the review of Letters of Intent (LOI), short-listed applicants (approximately 20% of submitted LOIs) will be invited to submit a full proposal for review.

 Important Deadlines